Bob Chapek: Early life and education

-Chapek graduated from George Rogers Clark Jr./Sr. High School in 1977.
-He has a Bachelor of Science degree in microbiology from Indiana University Bloomington and a Master of Business Administration from Michigan State University.
+Bob Chapek graduated from George Rogers Clark Jr./Sr. High School in 1977; his entire family have graduated from Clark.
+He has a Bachelor of Science degree in microbiology from Indiana University Bloomington and a Master of Business Administration degree from Michigan State University in East Lansing.

 Career

-Chapek worked for the H. J. Heinz Company in brand management and in advertising for J. Walter Thompson before joining the Walt Disney Company in 1993, where he worked until 2022.
+Chapek worked for the H. J. Heinz Company in brand management and in advertising for J. Walter Thompson before joining the Walt Disney Company in 1993 and working there until 2022.
 In January 2024 he joined the board of directors of Masimo, a medical technology company.

 Disney

 Home Entertainment

-Chapek began his Disney career in 1993 as the marketing director for the company's Buena Vista Home Entertainment division, which at that time was focused on VHS tapes.
-Then-CEO Michael Eisner described Chapek by saying, "He was always an executive that you knew would be on the rise...
+Chapek began his Disney career in 1993 as the marketing director for the company's Buena Vista Home Entertainment division, which at the time was focused on selling VHS films.
+CEO Michael Eisner said, "He was always an executive that you knew would be on the rise...
 He knew how to grow the business while adjusting to the changing marketplace, which was intense."
 Chapek is credited for bringing Disney's home entertainment division into the digital age, by focusing on releasing properties on DVD and later Blu-ray discs.
-In 2006, he was promoted to become the president of Buena Vista Home Entertainment.
-In 2009, he became president of distribution for Walt Disney Studios.
-Since Chapek began his ascent to the top of the Walt Disney Company from its home video division, he has been called "the home entertainment industry’s single biggest success story."
+In 2006, he became the president of Buena Vista Home Entertainment and in 2009, he became president of distribution for Walt Disney Studios.
+His career has been called "the home entertainment industry’s single biggest success story" ascending to the top of Disney while working in its home video division.

 President of Consumer Products

 Chapek was appointed president of Disney Consumer Products in September 2011.
-After the acquisition of Lucasfilm, Chapek integrated Star Wars merchandise into Disney's licensing program, ensuring that Disney became the world's largest licensor of intellectual property.
+After the acquisition of Lucasfilm, he integrated Star Wars merchandise into Disney's licensing program, ensuring that Disney became the world's largest licensor of intellectual property.
 In 2013, Chapek secured a deal with Hasbro, whereby the toy company paid Disney $80 million in royalties to extend the license for Marvel toys and an agreement for Hasbro to pay Disney up to $225 million for the rights to forthcoming Star Wars merchandise.

 In 2014, Chapek launched the Disney Imagicademy, which was a suite of numerous tablet and smart-phone apps designed to give children high quality learning games.
-This was Disney's first full foray into the learning-app market.
+That was Disney's first full foray into the learning-app market.
 Chapek said he spearheaded this initiative after numerous parents told his department that they found it difficult to find high quality learning apps out of the thousands that were available online.